 After start-up the router automatically attempts to connect to the DSL provider.
-During this process, the LAN-link LED will blink green.
+During this process, the DSL-LED will blink green.
 If successful, the LED will switch over to steady green.
-If, however, the connection can't be established, the LAN-link LED will light up red.
+If, however, the connection can't be established, the DSL-LED will light up red.
 The reason for this is usually one of the following: